WouterJanson/homebridge-http-regex/README.md

 `name`: The name of the contact sensor in HomeKit.
 `endpoint`: The addres for the HTTP Get request.
 `Pattern`: The RegEx pattern which needs te be checked against.
 `interval`: The interval between checks in milliseconds.
+The default is set to `10 seconds` if you don't specify an interval.

 **Note:** You'll need to obmit the opening and closing slash from the pattern.
 Backslashes within the pattern need to be escaped with another backslash.